What are the Benefits of a Sleep Mask?

 Similarly, a sleep mask can help people who have nocturnal lagophthalmos, or the inability to close the eyelids when fully asleep.
 At night, our eyelids lubricate and protect our eyes, and people who don’t experience this can wake with very dry eyes.
 A sleep mask can encourage the eyelids to relax and fully close.

 If you experience deeper sleep due to a sleep mask, there’s no doubt that your overall mental and emotional health will improve.
-But weighted sleep masks offer a special advantage when it comes to mental health benefits, acting as a weighted blanket for the eyes to help alleviate headaches, eye strain and stress.
+But weighted sleep masks offer a special advantage when it comes to mental health benefits, acting as a weighted blanket for the eyes to help alleviate headaches, migraines, eye strain, and stress.
 When used as sleep aids, weighted eye masks provide a sense of grounding to the eye area and may trigger the release of healthy hormones that can calm your nerves and induce rest.

 Of course, we are the Mattress Nerds, and we’ve got to at least suggest another great addition to your sleep setup and self-care routine: a whole new mattress.
 If you’ve had yours for seven years or more, it may be time to start shopping around for a new one.